bguspl/bguspl.github.io/class_material/runtime-environments.md

 ## **The Java Virtual Machine (JVM)**

-The Java virtual machine is an RTE.
+The Java virtual machine is an RTE
+[^virtualmachine].
 It executes Java classes.

 The JVM simulates a complete machine, on which Java programs are executed.
 When we compile a Java source file, we create a file which contains instructions specific for the JVM, called *byte code*.
 This is equivalent to the process of compiling a regular C/C++ program into regular machine code.